natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 ### Updating Java Version

 The newest Alchitry Labs V2 requires Java 22 or newer at the time of this writing.
-The VM comes with Java 23.
+The VM comes with Java 22.
 However, should it require newer version of Java, then you might need to upgrade your java version to run it.
-First, go to [Oracle website](docs/FPGA/images/Screenshot 2025-02-13 at 4.03.48 PM.png) and download the latest java:
+First, go to [Oracle website](docs/FPGA/images/Screenshot 2025-02-13 at 4.03.48 PM.png) and download the latest java <span class="orange-bold">for x64 architecture</span> (not ARM64!):

 <img src="{{ site.baseurl }}/docs/FPGA/images/Screenshot 2025-02-13 at 4.03.48 PM.png"  class="center_seventy"/>